Olive Picking and Study Camp

 How fit do I have to be?

-People from the ages of 18 to 82 have participated in our camps.
-The travel and living conditions can be “challenging” and the weather will be hot.
-You will have to fill out a form letting us know if you have any medical, physical or psychological conditions that might affect you or others in the course of the camp.
+People from the ages of 18 to 82 have participated in ICAHD camps.
+There are no specific requirements and you can work as hard as you choose.
+The travel and living conditions can be basic.
+You’ll have to fill out a form letting us know if you have any medical, physical or psychological conditions that might affect you or others in the course of the camp.

 Is there a cancellation policy?